 What is SOAP Service?

-SOAP services follow the standards for sending and receiving message with the unique format.
-Usually SOAP message contains the following information:
+SOAP services follow the standards for sending and receiving a message with a unique format.
+Usually, SOAP message contains the following information:

 - Request / Response Data